adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Terribly scared, madam," answered the Lion, "I shook with fear."

-This greatly pleased the lady, and she said quite cheerfully, "Well, I won’t hurt you, so don’t be scared anymore."
+This greatly pleased the lady, and she said quite cheerfully,

+"Well, I won’t hurt you, so don’t be scared anymore."

 "The human eye is a fearful weapon," remarked the Lion.

 Uncle Henry said hastily,

 "Yes, it is, Mr. Lion.
 We hope to see you again — some time in the future."

-## How the Grand Gallipoot1 Joined The Nomes
+## How the Grand Gallipoot (Великий Галлипут) Joined The Nomes

 Guph continued on his journey and went far into the Northwest.
-He wanted to get to **the Country of the Growleywogs**2.
+He wanted to get to **the Country of the Growleywogs** (Страна Драчунов).
 The General penetrated a dense forest, and crossed the border of this domain.
-Immediately two guards seized him

-1 **the Grand Gallipoot** — Великий Галлипут

-2 **the Country of the Growleywogs** — Страна Драчунов

-and carried him before the Grand Gallipoot of the Growleywogs, who scowled upon him ferociously and asked him why he dared intrude upon his territory.
+Immediately two guards seized him and carried him before the Grand Gallipoot of the Growleywogs, who scowled upon him ferociously and asked him why he dared intrude upon his territory.

 "I’m the Lord High General of the Invincible Army of the Nomes, and my name is Guph," was the reply.
 "My master has sent me here to confer with you.
 He wishes your assistance to conquer the Land of Oz."

-Here the General paused, and the Grand Gallipoot said, "Go on!"
+Here the General paused, and the Grand Gallipoot said,

+"Go on!"

 The voice of the Grand Gallipoot was partly a roar and partly a growl.
 These Growleywogs were certainly remarkable creatures.
 They were of gigantic size, and their powerful muscles lay just underneath their skins, like bunches of tough rope.
 The weakest Growleywog was so strong that he could pick up an elephant and toss it seven miles away.